Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Efficient Sampling-based Algorithm for Learning PADR

+Theorem~\ref{thm:convergence:convergence results} shows the asymptotic convergence of the ESMM algorithm to composite strong d-stationarity that is stronger than d-stationarity by Proposition~\ref{prop:convergence:relationship-S*-Sds}. { Moreover, Proposition~\ref{prop:EC:relationship-S* equiv Sder} in Online Appendix~\ref{EC:subsec:proofs for Section4-1} shows that $\cS^d_{\varepsilon, \rho}$ coincides with $\cS^*$ under a sufficiently large $\varepsilon$ and a regularity assumption on $F$.
+Consequently, any limit point of ${\widetilde \theta^{,t}}_t$ generated by the algorithm is a global minimizer of~\eqref{eq:algo:formulation:finite sum primal problem} with probability one.} This indicates that the PADR-based ERM model together with the ESMM algorithm is asymptotically optimal to the original problem~\eqref{eq:intro:contextalSP:Full-E}.
+However, evidenced by the numerical implementations, when $\varepsilon$ is large, the candidate solutions produced in step~4 of Algorithm~\ref{ALGO:unconstrained case} may be rejected by the update rule in step~5 very often, which results in inefficient computation and slow convergence.
+Such a computational issue is resolved by a shrinking-$\varepsilon$ strategy which will be specified in Section~\ref{section:experiments}.

-Theorem \ref{thm:convergence:convergence results} shows the asymptotic convergence of the enhanced SMM algorithm to composite strong d-stationarity and nonasymptotic convergence rate of the distance to the d-stationary set.
-We speculate that it is possible, albeit challenging, to achieve nonasymptotic results in terms of composite strong d-stationarity with carefully designed residuals and error-bound analysis, which we will leave for future study.
-When $\varphi$ is piecewise affine and $\Theta$ is a polytope, Assumption~\ref{assum:B2:surrogation properties plus} holds naturally; furthermore, the nonasymptotic result holds without the need for Assumption~\ref{assum:B3:generalized quadratic growth} since a piecewise affine objective on a polytope has maximum descent rates bounded away from 0 at all points that are not d-stationary.
-Leveraging this special property, we can further establish the nonasymptotic convergence to d-stationarity (also local optimality in this case) of Algorithm~\ref{ALGO:unconstrained case} with $\varepsilon=0$, which reduces to the standard SMM with randomized index-mapping selection and achieves a faster rate with $\eta > 0$.
-Details of the error-bound analysis and convergence proofs can be found in Appendix~\ref{EC:subsec:analytical details on convergence}.
+Particularly, when $\varphi$ is piecewise affine and $\Theta$ is a polytope, we develop error-bound analysis and establish the nonasymptotic convergence to d-stationarity (also local optimality in this case) of Algorithm~\ref{ALGO:unconstrained case} by leveraging the special property that at all points within a polytope that are not d-stationary, the piecewise affine objective has descent rates bounded away from 0.
+Furthermore, the nonasymptotic convergence in this case is also assured with $\varepsilon=0$, in which the algorithm reduces to the standard SMM with randomized surrogation-index selection.
+Details of the error-bound analysis and convergence proofs can be found in Online Appendix~\ref{EC:subsec:analytical details on convergence}.